vertica/spark-connector/examples/pyspark/README.md

 # How to Run the Example

 First, set up the docker environment as mentioned in [examples](/examples/README.md), then:
-1. Download the spark connector "all" jar from our [releases](https://github.com/vertica/spark-connector/releases) and place it in to `/connector/target/scala-2.12/`.
+1. Download the spark connector "all" JAR from our [releases](https://github.com/vertica/spark-connector/releases) and place it in to `/connector/target/scala-2.12/`.
 You can do this on your local machine as this folder is mounted.
-Alternatively, you could build the jar yourself by following the instructions [here](/CONTRIBUTING.md)
+Alternatively, you could build the JAR yourself by following the instructions [here](/CONTRIBUTING.md)
 2. Assuming you are in the client container, use `cd /spark-connector/examples/pyspark` then run the `./run-python-example.sh` script.
 This will submit the pyspark example to our [standalone cluster](localhost:8080)
 3. To shut down, exit out of the container with `exit`.
 Then on your local machine navigate to `spark-connector/docker` and tear down containers by running `docker-compose down`